ReScience/ReScience-submission/article/Caron-Lessard-Wu-Poisot-2018.md

 When the models include stochasticity, the resulting population dynamics between hosts and parasites are very different compared to the deterministic models.
-Overall, the results obtained in the replications are pretty similar to the original paper, except for @fig:figure6 (d), where the correlation between the mortality and the host density is not nearly as strong as in the original paper.
+Overall, the results obtained in the replications are very similar to the original paper.
 Whether we look at the model for the specialist parasitoids or the one for the generalist parasitoids, both show irregular oscillations in the host-parasitoid population dynamics (@fig:figure5 and @fig:figure6, (a), (b) and (c)).
-The addition of stochastic parameters prevents the stabilization of host populations and makes it more difficult to identify parasitoids as a density-dependent control factor.
-The relationships between the $k-values$ and the host density are similar in Hassell's publication and in ours (except in @fig:figure6 (d)).
+The addition of stochastic parameters prevents the stabilization of host populations and makes it more difficult to identify parasitoids as a density-dependent control factor, except in @fig:figure6 (a).
+The relationships between the $k-values$ and the host density are similar in Hassell's publication and in ours.
 However, the regression for these relationships in our replication tend to have a determination coefficient ($R^2$) higher than the one found by Hassell, but they are generally really close.
 Discrepancies in the coefficient of